MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 > [!NOTE]
 > This is not the operation of copying PlayReady protected content from one location to another, which does not require any right.
 This is the operation of copying the protected content AND the right or license to play it.

 For example, a PlayReady Client may decrypt PlayReady content to re-encrypt it using CSS and burn a video DVD.
-This operation makes a copy of the content (the original PlayReady protect content file still exist on the device, but a copy has been created in a DVD), and involves transcription (PlayReady decryption and CSS re-encryption).
+This operation makes a copy of the content (the original PlayReady protected content file still exists on the device, but a copy has been created in a DVD), and involves transcription (PlayReady decryption and CSS re-encryption).

 A CopyEnabler object is an optional right that a license may contain.
 If it is present, the client is allowed to copy the content to the corresponding format and storage.
 Note that a CopyEnabler involves an Export operation if making the corresponding copy requires transcription (that is, PlayReady decryption and re-encryption with a different encryption key and format).